 My Dearest Komal, Anjli and Amar,

 A very nutritious all-in-one recipe for you to try.
 Any left over pieces of ondhwo can be packed in an air-tight container ready for that mid-night snack.
-If reheating left over pieces, remember to sprinke some water over the top, cover and then heat.
+If reheating left over pieces in the microwave, remember to sprinkle some water over the top, cover and then heat.
 This will result in a nice moist piece of ondhwo.

 - Deep baking tray which can be any shape.
 I use a 25 cm by 40 cm rectangular tray.